Optinux/wga-scraper/README.md

 ## TODO: 📝

 - Implement the optional use of proxies in order to circumvent ratelimiting / ip-banning
-- Make all DEBUG stuff optional (silent switch)
-- Create a proper CLI for the .jar
 - Make it use the entire database in its raw form instead of relying on an already trimmed down version

  <details>